ilvar/mokumdon/README.md

-[Feedodon](https://feedodon.rkd.pw/) is a bridge to view Freefeed posts from your `<SARCASM>`favourite Mastodon`</SARCASM>` client.
+[Mokumdon](https://mokumdon.rkd.pw/) is a bridge to view Mokum posts from your `<SARCASM>`favourite Mastodon`</SARCASM>` client.

-If you just want to use it, enter `feedodon.rkd.pw` as Mastodon instance in your client and paste your Freefeed app token into the authorization form.
+If you just want to use it, enter `mokumdon.rkd.pw` as Mastodon instance in your client and paste your Mokum app token into the authorization form.

 ## Run